Margaux Fragoso: Early life

 Fragoso was born to a working-class family and grew up in Union City, New Jersey.
-Her father was a Puerto Rican jeweler who had a bad temper and drank heavily, while her mother, who was of Swedish, Norwegian and Japanese descent, suffered from severe mental illness, necessitating several hospitalizations.
-From the age of seven, Fragoso was groomed and sexually abused by a middle-aged man, given the pseudonym "Peter Curran" in her memoir "Tiger, Tiger".
+Her father was a Puerto Rican jeweler who had a bad temper and drank heavily.
+Her mother, who was of Swedish, Norwegian, and Japanese descent, suffered from severe mental illness, necessitating several hospitalizations.
+From the age of seven, Fragoso was groomed and sexually abused by a middle-aged man, given the pseudonym "Peter Curran" in her memoir Tiger, Tiger.

 Career

 Fragoso attended New Jersey City University and then Binghamton University, earning a Ph.D. in 2009.
 In 2011, she published Tiger, Tiger: A Memoir, which became a bestseller.

 Personal life and death

-Fragoso was married twice, to Steve McGowan, with whom she had a daughter, and in 2010 married Tom O'Connor.
+Fragoso was married twice.
+With her first husband, Steve McGowan, she had a daughter.
+In 2010, she married her second husband, Tom O'Connor.

 She died of ovarian cancer in 2017, aged 38.